Alienor134/medicotechnical/modules/MDL-alimentation_high_voltage_cockroft/readme.md

 ## Information

 ### Module requirements
-This module will provide a high voltage negative DC in order to increase the pulse voltage to exite efficiently the transducer.
+This module will provide a high negative DC voltage (-100V) in order to increase the pulse voltage to exite efficiently the transducer.

 ### Visuals
 ![circuit](/modules/MDL-alimentation_high_voltage_cockroft/images/scheme2_cockroft.png)